gabzn/LC/README.md

 Kahn's algo for topo sort:
     Step 1: Calculate the in-degree of all nodes
-    Step 2: Put nodes with in-degree of 0 into a queue Step 3: When going through the neighbours of those in-degree-0 nodes, decrement their in-degree by 1 Step 3.1: If a neighbour's in-degree becomes 0, append it to queue.
+    Step 2: Put nodes with in-degree of 0 into a queue Step 3: Perform BFS.
+When going through the neighbours of those in-degree-0 nodes, decrement their in-degree by 1 Step 3.1: If a neighbour's in-degree becomes 0, append it to queue.
     Step 4: Generally, when the queue is empty, we obtain a topo ordering.
 However, if a graph has cycle, we will not have a topo ordering.
             We also need to check if all nodes have in-degree of 0 to detect if there's a cycle.